 NVDA risks

-- Demand digestion/cycle risk: With a slowdown in the amount spent on AI infrastructure, growth prospects in the valuation will be harder to accomplish (NVIDIA Corporation, n.d.).
+- Demand digestion/cycle risk: With a slowdown in spending on AI infrastructure, achieving growth in valuation will be harder (NVIDIA Corporation, n.d.).

-- Competitive prices: When a competitive intensity squeals on margins, returns efficiency could be decreased, and intrinsic value sensitivity could be reduced (NVIDIA Corporation, n.d.).
+- Competitive prices: When competitive intensity squeezes margins, returns efficiency could decrease, and intrinsic value sensitivity could be reduced (NVIDIA Corporation, n.d.).

-- Capital intensity drift: RNOA can compress in case scaling is overridden by operating investment greater than it is estimated, and the steepness of the intrinsic curve can decrease (NVIDIA Corporation, n.d.).
+- Capital intensity drift: RNOA can compress if scaling is overridden by operating investment exceeding estimates, and the steepness of the intrinsic curve can decrease (NVIDIA Corporation, n.d.).

 TSLA counter-case